Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: INTRODUCTION

 \section{INTRODUCTION}

 Recently, multirotors have attracted attention due to their agile maneuvers, simple dynamics, and potential for complex tasks, such as surveillance \cite{Alexis2009} and aerial manipulation \cite{Kim2013}.
-Mostly, safety in the multirotor is referred to as avoiding various obstacles and is indispensable to prevent catastrophic accidents.
-Sampling-based motion planning, such as the rapidly exploring random tree (RRT) algorithm \cite{lavalle_2006}, samples free points in the configuration space and searches for a collision-free path. \cite{Mellinger2011}, \cite{Mueller2015} exploit convex optimization and motion primitives to generate a feasible and collision-free trajectory for a multirotor.
+Mostly, safety in the multirotor is referred to as avoiding collision with various obstacles and is indispensable to prevent catastrophic accidents. \cite{Mellinger2011}, \cite{Mueller2015} exploit convex optimization and motion primitives to generate a feasible and collision-free trajectory for a multirotor.
 However, these approaches do not fully guarantee safety as a result of unexpected factors, such as air drags, wind gusts, and model uncertainty, which cause disturbances in the actual system dynamics.

 Therefore, safety should be ensured by considering disturbances when planning the trajectory of a multirotor.
 The forward reachable set (FRS) is one of the most popular concepts for analyzing the safety of the system dynamics.
 A FRS is a set of all states produced by all possible bounded disturbances given an initial state set.